ASquidboi/asquidboi/README.md

 ## Quote of the Day*

-> "i have 2 days  to finish making an entire game"
+> "i have 0 days  to finish making an entire game, except i can't build it.
+This is a certified ungood moment"
 > <br>
 >  -Me